xiix0/scam/README.md

-Q:	What is orange and goes "click, click?"
-A:	A ball point carrot.
+Q:	"What is the burning question on the mind of every dyslexic
+	existentialist?"
+A:	"Is there a dog?"